Thread Pool Design

 return 0;

 }Three tasks are submitted to the pool and executed in parallel by different worker threads.
-The future type returned by submit() is automatically deduced by the compiler—f1 and f2 are std::future<int>, and f3 is std::future<std::string>.
+The compiler automatically deduces the future type returned by submit()—f1 and f2 are std::future<int>, and f3 is std::future<std::string>.

 Step 3: Exception Propagation

-Exception handling in asynchronous programming is an area full of pitfalls, and I've tripped up here more than once myself.
-If your task throws an exception in a worker thread but you don't handle it correctly, the exception is lost—the worker thread won't crash (because the exception is caught by the std::function invocation mechanism), but you'll never get the result either, and the program's behavior degrades into an eerie "silent failure."
-This kind of bug is harder to track down than a direct crash—at least with a crash you get a stack trace.
+Exception handling in asynchronous programming is a pitfall-ridden area where I have stumbled more than once.
+If your task throws an exception in a worker thread but you fail to handle it correctly, the exception will be lost.
+The worker thread will not crash (because the exception is captured by the std::function invocation mechanism), but you will never receive the result, and the program will exhibit a baffling "silent failure."
+This type of bug is even harder to debug than a direct crash—at least a crash provides a stack trace.

-Fortunately, packaged_task already handles this for us.
-When the wrapped function throws an exception, packaged_task internally catches it with std::current_exception() and stores it in the shared state.
-When the caller retrieves the result via future.get(), if the shared state holds an exception, get() rethrows it.
-The whole process is transparent to the caller—you just need to try-catch where you get().
+Fortunately, packaged_task handles this for us.
+When the wrapped function throws an exception, packaged_task captures it internally using std::current_exception() and stores it in the shared state.
+When the caller retrieves the result via future.get(), if the shared state contains an exception, get() rethrows it.
+This process is transparent to the caller—you simply need to wrap the get() call in a try-catch block.

 #include <iostream>